Ukraine president ready for talks if pro-Russia rebels lay down arms

 Poroshenko, who met Putin for 15 minutes during World War Two anniversary events in Normandy on the eve of his inauguration, wants corridors opened to let rebel fighters escape to Russia and to allow civilians to escape the fighting.

-Russia denies any involvement in the uprising and says the onus for ending the violence must be on Kiev, whose forces have launched a military operation against the separatists.
+Russia denies any involvement in the uprising and says the onus for ending the violence must be on Kiev, whose forces have launched a military operation to prise out the separatists.

 Russian Foreign Minister Sergei Lavrov told U.S. Secretary of State John Kerry by telephone it was vital to hold direct talks between the Ukrainian government and the rebels.